Iran's role in seizure of Kirkuk is blow to Trump policy, say experts

 However, Kurdish officials point to a Facebook video of a ceremony in which the Iraqi flag was raised at a government building.
 It shows two controversial figures on hand: Hadi al-Amiri, the head of the Badr Organization, an Iranian-backed political party; and Abu Mahdi al-Muhandis, who has been sanctioned by the U.S. Treasury for acts of violence against Americans, and is considered a close adviser to Soleimani.

 Three days before that flag raising, on Oct.
-13, President Trump announced his new Iran strategy.
+13, Trump announced his new Iran strategy.

 "Our policy is based on a clear-eyed assessment of the Iranian dictatorship, its sponsorship of terrorism, and its continuing aggression in the Middle East and all around the world," Trump said.